Two Premium Materials, One Important Decision

 Choose aluminium if you want ultra-slim sightlines, maximum glass area, lighter weight for very large openings, or if your property is in a highly exposed coastal location.

-Choose steel if you want the highest available security (SR3), maximum durability, a substantial tactile quality, traditional or period design options, and a door that will hold its shape and performance for decades without compromise.
+Choose steel if you want LPCB-certified residential security (BS EN 1627 RC4 as Standard, with LPS 1175 SR3 Enhanced, SR4 Commercial-grade and LPS 1673 Ultra-high available as upgrades on every SteelR door), maximum durability, a substantial tactile quality, traditional or period design options, and a door that will hold its shape and performance for decades without compromise.

-At SteelR, we manufacture bespoke steel entrance doors to SR3 as standard — every door Secured by Design accredited, ISO 9001 certified and designed to your exact specification.
-Explore our [collection](/collection) to see the range of designs available, or learn more [about our approach](/about).
-[Contact us](/contact) to discuss whether steel is the right choice for your home.
+At SteelR, we manufacture bespoke steel entrance doors to BS EN 1627 RC4 as Standard, with LPS 1175 SR3 Enhanced upgrade and SR4 Commercial-grade upgrade available on every door.
+Every door Secured by Design accredited, ISO 9001 certified and designed to your exact specification.
+Explore our collection to see the range of designs available, or learn more about our approach.
+Contact us to discuss whether steel is the right choice for your home.